CMC-QCL/Excel-L1-Workshop/README.md

 ### Summary

 #### Microsoft Excel is a spreadsheet program that is part of the Microsoft Office Suite.
-It is useful for calcuations, making simple charts and data recording for different business processes.
+It is useful for calculations, making simple charts and data recording for different business processes.

 ### Purpose